nodejs/node/deps/npm/doc/files/package.json.md

   If there is a `server.js` file in the root of your package, then npm will default the `start` command to `node server.js`.

-* `"scripts":{"preinstall": "node-gyp rebuild"}`
+* `"scripts":{"install": "node-gyp rebuild"}`

-  If there is a `binding.gyp` file in the root of your package, npm will default the `preinstall` command to compile using node-gyp.
+  If there is a `binding.gyp` file in the root of your package and you have not defined an `install` or `preinstall` script, npm will default the `install` command to compile using node-gyp.

 * `"contributors": [...]`